Atereoyinn/Breast-Cancer-Model/README.md

 ## Project Structure

-The project is structured as a Jupyter notebook (`AYUBA_ABIOLA_30079606_ML.ipynb`) containing all the analysis steps.
+The project is structured as a Jupyter notebook (`Breast_Cancer_Classificstion_problem.ipynb`) containing all the analysis steps.

 ## Installation